iteuscher/lux/README.md

 ________________
 3. Project Structure

-Directory / File
-\n What it is
+Directory or File | What it is

 	bin
 	www file which app.js calls to start the server